-Nadarajar Temple or better known as Sri Nadarajah Alayam was built in the 1930’s, like most temples then it started out initially as a small shrine and over the years this temple extended it’s structure to accommodate it’s devotees.
-The main deity is also known as Lord Nadarajar.
+Nadarajar Temple, or better known as Sri Nadarajah Alayam, was built in the 1930’s.
+Like most temples then, it started out initially as a small shrine and over the years this temple extended its structure to accommodate its devotees.
+The main deity is known as Lord Nadarajar.
 Lord Nadarajar is a depiction of the Hindu God Shiva as the divine dancer.
 His dance is called Tandavam.
-According to Wikipedia, It typically shows Shiva dancing in one of the Natya Shastra poses, holding Agni (fire) in his left back hand, the front hand in gajahasta (elephant hand) or dandahasta (stick hand) mudra, the front right hand with a wrapped snake that is in abhaya (fear not) mudra while pointing to a Sutra text, and the back hand holding a musical instrument, usually a damaru.
+According to Wikipedia, it typically shows Shiva dancing in one of the Natya Shastra poses, holding Agni (fire) in his left back hand, the left front hand in Gajahasta (elephant hand) or Dandahasta (stick hand) Mudra, the front right hand with a wrapped snake that is in Abhaya (fear not) Mudra while pointing to a Sutra text, and the right back hand holding a musical instrument, usually a damaru.

-All Temple activities, including development of facilities, are fully funded from donations and contributions from devotees and the community.
-We needs your kind and generous support in the form of financial contributions as well as volunteer work to make the various programs, including the temple community building centre, a reality.
+All Temple activities, including the development of facilities, are fully funded by donations and contributions from devotees and the community.
+We need your kind and generous support in the form of financial contributions as well as volunteer work to make our various programs, including the temple community building centre, a reality.